 How did you move to Beijing and how long did you stay there?

-The move to Beijing came quite suddenly in the autumn of 2006.
+The move to Beijing came quite suddenly in autumn 2006.
 I have travelled extensively throughout my life and had previously worked abroad on two occasions, in Tunisia and Thailand.
-In Tunisia I worked as a tour guide in the early 1970s.
-In 1980 I had the opportunity to work in refugee camps in Thailand with Cambodian refugees through UNHCR.
+In Tunisia, I worked as a tour guide in the early 1970s.
+In 1980, I had the opportunity through UNHCR to work in refugee camps in Thailand, with Cambodian refugees.

 The work lasted three months and was extremely intense and demanding, so a longer period would not have been possible.
 The years went by and there were many trips around the world.
 I'm a teacher at heart; gymnastics director, middle school teacher and special needs teacher, and by chance I happened to look at the Swedish National Agency for Education's website for vacant teaching positions abroad.
 Our life situation was such that it was a perfect fit!